"Into A World Beyond The Planck Scale That Nobody Knows"

-At the UV fixed point, the theory is described as a certain conformal field theory (CFT).
-Exact conformal symmetry comes out as a part of quantum diffeomorphism invariance, realized by taking the sum over all possible conformally flat configurations.
+At the UV fixed point, the theory is described as a special conformal field theory (CFT).
+Exact conformal symmetry comes out as part of quantum diffeomorphism invariance, realized by taking the sum over all possible conformally flat configurations.
 The background-metric independence is then represented as a gauge equivalency under conformal transformations, called BRST conformal symmetry.
 This is nothing but a realization of the ``asymptotic safety" program proposed by S. Weinberg in 1970s, as a condition for quantum gravity to be well-defined.
 [Research papers on physical states and conformal field theory] The BRST CFT represents a strong coupling phase in which gravity is fully fluctuating.
 On the other hand, the coupling t, which measures a degree of devitation from the CFT, describes another strong couping phase.
 With the increase of it, spacetime will make a transition from quantum gravity phase to classical Einstein phase, as mentioned above.

 The inverse of the dynamical energy scale mentioned above gives the correlation length of quantum gravity.
 If shorter than this length, we cannot measure the distance, which is due to the background-metric independence where the concept of time and space is lost.
 Thus, it represents the minimal length of space-time we can measure physically.
 In this sense, space-time is practically quantized by this length unit without descretizing it.
 The energy of excitations in quantum gravity would be then given by the dynamical scale.
 If there is a stable excitation, it becomes a candidate for dark matter.